MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ## Stopping the Device

 Device removal for a WDF NIC driver is the same as in any other WDF device driver, with no networking specific processing required.
-The network datapath shuts down first, followed by the WDF device.
+The network data path shuts down first, followed by the WDF device.
 For info on WDF shutdown, see [A User Unplugs a Device](../wdf/a-user-unplugs-a-device.md).

-Your MiniportHaltEx handler can be distributed among the various WDF events for teardown: most typically [*EVT_WDF_DEVICE_D0_EXIT*](https://msdn.microsoft.com/library/windows/hardware/ff540855) and [*EVT_WDF_DEVICE_RELEASE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540890).
+Your *MiniportHaltEx* handler will likely be distributed between [*EVT_WDF_DEVICE_D0_EXIT*](https://msdn.microsoft.com/library/windows/hardware/ff540855) and [*EVT_WDF_DEVICE_RELEASE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540890).

-There's no need to manually delete the NetAdapter or any of the OID and datapath queues you created earlier, as these are cleaned up automatically by WDF.
+The WDF client does not need to delete the NetAdapter or any of the OID and datapath queues that it created.
+WDF deletes these objects automatically.

-Generally, a NIC driver does not need to handle MiniportShutdownEx, and in most cases you won't need any WDF equivalent.
-You can just delete MiniportShutdownEx if it exists.

-MiniportResetEx and MiniportCheckForHangEx are no longer supported, and you should just delete that code.
+You can delete MiniportShutdownEx, MiniportResetEx and MiniportCheckForHangEx.
+These callbacks are no longer supported.
-If these callbacks were doing something critical, like link detection, you can replicate their functionality with a periodic timer.
-However, we generally discourage drivers from polling periodically, as this prevents the CPU from entering its most efficient power-saving states.

 ## General Purpose Functions

-Most NdisXxx functions can be replaced with a WDF equivalent.
+Most `NdisXxx` functions can be replaced with a WDF equivalent.
 This table lists a few examples:

-Generally, you should find that you need very few APIs that are imported from NDIS.SYS.
+Generally, you should find that you need very little functionality that is imported from `NDIS.SYS`.

 |NDIS API Family|WDF Equivalent|
 |-|-|